-As you have probably gathered, the exhibition, which should have taken place in July, was postponed due to Covid-19.
-However, we are planning to reschedule the event some time in 2021 if conditions allow.
+As you have probably gathered, the exhibition, which should have taken place in July 2019, was postponed due to Covid-19.
+However, we are planning to reschedule the event in May 2022 if conditions allow.

 But the good news is that blank canvases are still available

-The submission date has therefore been extended into 2021 to a date again still to be decided.
-We can store completed work if you want to deliver it to us but, if possible, please hang on to them until a date for the exhibition can be confirmed.
+The submission date has therefore been extended to March 2022.
+We can store completed work if you want to deliver it to us but, if possible, please hang on to them until the final exhibition date has been confirmed.
 We will let you know in good time.